 - Read an article by Paul – Cycling around ÓLochlainn stones here>

-- And an informative article on The Burren by our Canadian Editor Katherine Lochnan here>
+- An informative article on The Burren by our Canadian Editor Katherine Lochnan here>

 (The Burren Perfumery shop adjacent to Carron village displays an informative 15 minute video of both the Burren Landscape and Seascape).